-Where a health professional is subject to a community sentence Panels need to take account of the terms of that sentence but, (for example a community rehabilitation order) generally, it will be inappropriate to impose a sanction which would allow the health professional to remain in or return to unrestricted practice whilst that order remains in force they are subject to that sentence.
+Where a registrant is subject to a community sentence Panels need to take account of the terms of that sentence but, generally, it will be inappropriate to impose a sanction which would allow the registrant to remain in or return to unrestricted practice whilst they are subject to that sentence.

 Similar consideration needs to be given to any requirement to register under the Sex Offenders Act 1997.
 Although inclusion on the sex offenders' register is not a punishment, it is intended to secure public protection from those who have committed certain types of offences.
-Generally, Panels should regard it as incompatible with HPC's obligation to protect the public to allow a health professional to remain in or return to unrestricted practice whilst subject to registration.
+Generally, Panels should regard it as incompatible with HPC's obligation to protect the public to allow a registrant to remain in or return to unrestricted practice whilst subject to registration.